austinwmille/hardcoreparkour/readmesempai.txt

 The output folder is /'random clips'.

-As of 02/07/2025, it works thusly:
+As of 02.23.2025, i am no longer sure of the flow, below. it's probs pretty close tho As of 02/07/2025, it works thusly:

 	I have a folder of maybe four or five (at least 1) 30 minute long Minecraft parkour videos.